 - Do you need practical PD for streamlining lesson planning, parent communication, grading, and tech integration?

-The 40 Hour Teacher Workweek Club is designed to address all these issues & more.Purchase individual or school licensing
+The 40 Hour Teacher Workweek Club is designed to address all these issues & more.Purchase school licensing for 5 or more teachers

 What is the club?